 House prices rose rapidly in the run-up to the crash of 2007, but not everywhere.
 Understanding why can help us prepare for future recessions.

-A quantitative analysis of the u.s. housing and mortgage markets and the foreclosure crisis
+Foreclosures and house price dynamics: a quantitative analysis of the mortgage crisis and the foreclosure prevention policy

 The Firm Size and Leverage Relationship and Its Implications for Entry and Concentration in a Low Interest Rate World